Customers & Partners

 Today’s IT environments are heterogeneous, fragmented and complex to manage and Cloudify helps companies automate the lifecycle processes of applications and network functions and run them at peak performance, no matter how complex their cloud networks are.

-Amartus’ engineers support the Cloudify team in the design and development of the premium version of the platform
+Amartus’ engineers support the Cloudify team in the design and development of the platform.

 — Nan Chen, President, MEF